 Is Marseille Worth Visiting?
 Our Mixed Review

 Marseille – a city in France I had wanted to visit for as long as I had been taking French classes.
 The second most populous city in France.
 A major port, and a city with a rich history and a lot of multiculturalism.
-I finally was able to make it there as part of our Provence trip, and it was… a mixed experience.
-So, is Marseille worth visiting?

 It ended up not being our favorite city.
-Part of it was that we found it less charming than the smaller cities we had visited, or even Nice or Paris; several areas of the city were much dirtier and there was more graffiti and trash.
-Part of it were things that were just our bad luck — e.g. we had some really bad weather days (50mph winds nonstop for two days).
+We just found it less charming than the smaller villages we had visited, and not nearly as nice as bigger cities like Nice or Paris.
+Several areas of the city were much dirtier and there was more graffiti and trash.

 However, there are still some really cool spots and features in Marseille and perhaps on a different trip I would end with a different impression of the city.
-As it was, here is our breakdown on things to do, what we thought of them, and our overall recommendation to the question, “Is Marseille worth visiting?”

 The Port